 Drive the East Coast of Tasmania

 We’ve established that time was limited on this visit.
 Tasmania just has too many things to do!
-But a coastal trip along the beautiful beaches of the East Coast just had to sneak in to the holiday itinerary.
-Even though a hike in the Freycinet National Park to Wine Glass Bay was unfortunately out of the question, a leisurely drive anywhere between Orford and Binalong Bay was always going to be a winner!
+But a coastal trip along the beautiful beaches of the east coast just had to sneak into the holiday itinerary.
+Even though a hike in Freycinet National Park to Wine Glass Bay was unfortunately out of the question, a leisurely drive anywhere between Orford and Binalong Bay was always going to be a winner.